The Poetry of Becoming

 A Moment for Reflection

-Lostness is an invitation—to listen, to feel, to uncover what’s waiting beneath the surface.
+Lostness is an invitation to listen, to feel, to uncover what’s waiting under the surface.
 If this resonated at any level, take a moment to sit with it.
 Grab a journal, close your eyes, and ask yourself:

-Let the answers come without force.
-Let them surprise you.
-This is your unfolding.
+Let the answers come without force, maybe they'll surprise you.

 To the poetry of becoming.